ArazTayefe/DJI-Tello-EDU_ROS2/README.md

 ### 2. Wi-Fi Setting

 1. Restart the drone and use the `wifi_setup.py` code to set the SSID and Password of your modem (or Wi-Fi hotspot).
 You should change the `your_SSID` and `your_password` in the code.
-2. Get the drone IP using `ip neighbor`.
+2. Get the drone IP using `ip neighbor` in Linux terminal.

 ### wifi_setup.py
 ```python